 As with any personal-injury settlement, figuring out a claim’s value begins by figuring out the total value of your damages.
 Categories of damages that the defendant (in this case, GlaxoSmithKline or a generic Zantac manufacturer) may have to pay you include:

 To back up the strength of your claim, save all checks, receipts, prescriptions, bills, and other records proving these damages.
 From there, don’t agree to a settlement offer before you have the guidance of an experienced attorney.

 The payout from Zantac settlements is expected to be huge and not fully resolved until 2022, with most cases being consolidated into a mass tort claim in Florida.
 Average payouts are expected to range anywhere from the hundreds of thousands to millions.
 But because courts operate under a “duty to mitigate” rule to minimize the financial impact of the defendant’s harm, that could, unfortunately, leave elbow room for the defendant to argue against your settlement’s value.

 For instance, if they’re able to argue (in good or bad faith) that you failed to seek treatment in time, your final settlement’s worth could be greatly reduced.
 If you don’t have the ample legal resources to challenge them (which is difficult to do alone against a pharmaceutical conglomerate), they may feel less pressured to give you the compensation you deserve.

 It’s imperative to enter your Zantac battle with quality legal assistance, and in Fargo and the greater Midwest, our legal team provides that level of representation.
-To get skilled personal injury attorneys in your corner, email Tim O’Keeffe, Tatum O’Brien, or Sara Monson, or give the O’Keeffe O’Brien Lyson Foss team a call (701-235-8000, 877-235-8002 toll-free) to arrange a free initial consultation.
+To get skilled personal injury attorneys in your corner, email Tim O’Keeffe, Tatum O’Brien, or Sara Monson, or give the O’Keeffe O’Brien Lyson Attorneys team a call (701-235-8000, 877-235-8002 toll-free) to arrange a free initial consultation.